Appealing an SSDI Denial for Anxiety

 Frequently Asked Questions

-TL;DR: Anxiety claims are denied when the SSA concludes your records do not show enough functional limitations to prevent work.
-Win on appeal by getting a mental health RFC from your psychiatrist documenting panic attack frequency, inability to handle work stress, problems with concentration and social interaction, and expected absences.
-Consistent treatment records, standardized assessments (GAD-7, BAI), and testimony about avoidance behaviors are critical.
+Anxiety claims are often denied when the SSA concludes your records do not show enough functional limitations to prevent work.
+To win on appeal, get a mental health RFC from your psychiatrist documenting issues like panic attack frequency, inability to handle work stress, problems with concentration and social interaction, and expected absences.
+Consistent treatment records and standardized assessments can also support your case.

-Testifying about anxiety at a hearing is challenging because the hearing itself can trigger anxiety.
-Let the judge know if you are anxious.
-If you need a break, ask for one.
+Testifying about anxiety at a hearing can be challenging because the hearing itself can trigger anxiety.
+Let the judge know if you are feeling anxious, and ask for a break if needed.
+Be prepared to describe a recent panic attack in detail, how anxiety affects your ability to leave the house, and what happens when you are in stressful situations.

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist tailored to anxiety claims.
 We help you document the functional limitations that the SSA's initial review missed.